 - sweating, especially during feedings

-- diminished strength of the baby's pulse
+- lowered strength of the baby's pulse

 If you notice any of these signs in your baby or child, call your doctor right away.
 If your doctor notices these signs, you may be referred to a pediatric cardiologist.